 427. COASTAL FLORA.
 A study of the principles of classification and of the ecological relationships of the vascular plants of the Puget Sound area.
 Special emphasis is given to the salt marshes, fresh-water pond, estuarine, grassland, and forest habitats of the islands and mainland.
-(This course can be substituted for Systematic Botany for the biology major, but both courses may not apply to an undergraduate major.)
 Four credits.
-(WWC Marine Biological Station.)
+(WWC Marine Biological Station)

 428. PHYSIOLOGY OF THE ALGAE.
-A comparative study of the physiology of representative members of the major algae groups.
+A comparative study of the physiology of representative members of the major algal groups.
 Collection and growth of pure cultures of single-celled forms and related metabolic processes, nutritional factors, light requirements, synchronization and growth will be emphasized.
 Four credits.
-(WWC Marine Biological Station).
+(WWC Marine Biological Station)

 429. LIMNOLOGY.
 A study of the factors responsible for the presence and distribution of animals and plants in fresh waters.
 Field work includes trips to a number of lakes and streams for collection of living specimens as well as habitat analysis.
 Four credits.
-(WWC Marine Biological Station.)
+(WWC Marine Biological Station)

-441. MICROTECHNIQUE.
+441. MICROTÉCHNIQUE.
 A course designed to cover the important methods of making microscope slides.
 Two laboratories per week.
 Three credits.